 The good news is, great gains don't have to come at great cost.
-According to a Mind Share Partners survey, the mental health resource employees wanted most was a "more open" mental health culture at work.
-In a separate survey by the American Psychological Association, "regularly recognizing employee contributions" was just as important to workers as additional mental health resources.
+In fact, according to a 2021 Mind Share Partners survey, the mental health resource employees wanted most was a "more open" mental health culture at work.
+In a separate survey by the American Psychological Association, "regularly recognizing employees" was just as important to workers as additional mental health resources.
+And, as this guide will show you, there are free and affordable options for connecting your employees to the care they need.

-Being generous with praise won't by itself meet the mental needs of your employees, but it's an important start.
-As a small business owner, the trust and close relationships you foster with your team allow you to make a direct impact on their work environment.
+As a small business owner, the trust and close relationships you have with your team allow you to make a direct impact on their work environment.
 You're in a strong position to shape your workplace culture and reinforce positive mental health habits-or recognize troubling changes in behavior and respond accordingly.